sam-xl/py_trees_parser/README.md

 - `Movement`: This blackboard contains the keys related to the movement of the robot, which would include things like waypoints.

-When creating the blackboards you would want to following the below pattern:
+When creating the blackboards you would want to follow the pattern below:

 ```python
 import py_tress